Command Line Reference

 With –sep-strands, add this label to each reverse-strand reference

-Run up to this many processes simultaneously
+Use up to this many CPUs simultaneously

 --force, --no-force